 The growing world population is faced with various problems relating to the food supply.
-Plant-based nutrition is becoming more and more important.
+Nutrition plant-based is becoming more and more important.
 Conserving natural resources is just as important.

-Food and its production are often very harmful to the climate.
+Food and its production are often very harmful to that Climate.
 Nonetheless, humanity must eat.
 At the same time, the growing world population faces the problem of food security; more and more people need food.
 Also threatens the Klimawandel many growing areas and the environmental impact of industrial animal husbandry are well known.

 Innovative food start-ups take on these problems and work in a variety of ways to secure the future of food supply.

 Related topics: These sustainable food trends make 2021 a pleasure